 Katoomba is the largest and most visited town known for its artsy/hippie population, and its smaller neighbour, Leura is a picturesque village known as the shopping destination of the region.
 There are hundreds of walks in the Blue Mountains ranging from short 1 kilometer trails to multi-day hikes.
 The area is also popular for sightseeing tours, mountain biking adventures, fantastic canyoning, 4-wheel driving, horse riding, caving, abseiling, and more.

-There are no shortage of accommodation options in the Blue Mountains.
+There is no shortage of accommodation options in the Blue Mountains.
 You can find anything from basic camping to high-end resorts.
 There are options to fit any budget and any type of travelers.

 Hunter Valley is renowned for being one of Australia’s best wine regions.
 Its rolling green hills and beautiful vineyard views create the perfect backdrop for a romantic weekend away.
 There are over 150 cellar doors in the region and plenty of new wines to be discovered!